Analysis: Under fire, Venezuela's Maduro vows new graft crackdown

 It is not clear which laws Maduro might change with decree powers.
 So far, he has trumpeted dozens of graft arrests at state-run enterprises, while his supporters have leveled charge after charge against opposition figures.

-The opposition says those allegations are false and, in any case, concern relatively small amounts of money - especially when compared with the tens of billions of dollars they say their rivals in government have looted from public funds.
+The opposition says those allegations are false and anyway concern relatively small amounts of money - especially when compared with the tens of billions of dollars they say their rivals in government have looted from public funds.

 In the past, some rivals of Chavez were jailed or forced into exile on what they say were trumped-up corruption charges.